 Forecasting may seem complex, confusing and largely unattainable.
 But with the right guidance, it’s within reach.
 Rob and Jody join us to share their perspectives on forecasting, understanding capacity and determining a systematic approach to operations and your finances.

-Join Rob and Jody for a two-day Financial Metrics, Forecasting & Operations Workshop in New York City (August) or San Francisco (November).
+Join Rob and Jody for a two-day Financial Metrics, Forecasting & Operations Workshop on November 4–5 in San Francisco.

 Thank you to our amazing partners for making The Bureau Briefing possible!

 VOGSY makes automating your services as simple as using the G Suite, so everybody wins.
 Take a look at their quote-to-cash platform and see how they can help your business.